basedharsh/DataBase-Connect/README.md

 # DataBase-Connect

 # FinalOutput.php is the final File <br>
-Trying to connect different databases using php<br>
+Playing around with Php and different databases and other features<br>